How to optimise your multilingual content strategy

 We could get hundreds of megabytes of mail every day with dozens of annotated PDFs and questions from different countries.
 How do we cut through it all and make sure our inboxes don’t crash?
 And what if the articles are huge and can’t even get through to our clients in the first place?

-They don’t need to download any software, and I get automatic notifications whenever a proof is corrected and the changes are ready for me and my team to implement.
+Using online proofing and project management tools has revolutionised the way we work.
+Clients simply make their corrections collaboratively online.
+They don’t need to download any software, and I get automatic notifications whenever a proof is corrected and the changes are ready to be implemented.